The first draft of this post appeared 6 years ago, after my frustrating experience of trying to open a bank account in Thailand.

 - For international students: Passport and student certificate issued by school/college.

-*Reader update from John: I was able to open savings passbook account at Krung Thai bank in Chumphon
+Reader update (2016): John was able to open a savings passbook account in Chumphon.
+He used his passport and Non-Immigrant O visa.

-How to Transfer Money to Your Bank Account & Avoid Fees
+How to Transfer Money to Your Account & Avoid Fees

-Your home bank will change you a fee of between $10-20, and the receiving bank will charge you around $10, plus they'll steal more on the exchange rate too!.
+Your home bank (the sending bank) will change you a fee of between $10-20, and the receiving bank will charge you around $10. in addition, you will be charged a currency conversion fee.

-But wait!
-The good news is that you can avoid all these fees.
-Read how here.
+The good news is that you can avoid all these fees using a great service that I've used for two years now.

 Leave your Thai banking experiences in the comments section to help others!